Skip to content

 # )

-Python SDK API definition (see datakit_framework.py):
+Python SDK API definition (for more details, see datakit_framework.py):

 • Reporting metrics data: feed_metric(self, input=None, measurement=None, tags=None, fields=None, time=None, **kwargs);

-• Events reporting df_source = user: feed_user_event(self, df_user_id=None, tags=None, df_date_range=10, df_status=None, df_event_id=None, df_title=None, df_message=None, **kwargs)
+• Reporting events where df_source = user: feed_user_event(self, df_user_id=None, tags=None, df_date_range=10, df_status=None, df_event_id=None, df_title=None, df_message=None, **kwargs)

-• Events reporting df_source = monitor: feed_monitor_event(self, df_dimension_tags=None, tags=None, df_date_range=10, df_status=None, df_event_id=None, df_title=None, df_message=None, **kwargs)
+• Reporting events where df_source = monitor: feed_monitor_event(self, df_dimension_tags=None, tags=None, df_date_range=10, df_status=None, df_event_id=None, df_title=None, df_message=None, **kwargs)

-• Events reporting df_source = system: feed_system_event(self, tags=None, df_date_range=10, df_status=None, df_event_id=None, df_title=None, df_message=None, **kwargs)
+• Reporting events where df_source = system: feed_system_event(self, tags=None, df_date_range=10, df_status=None, df_event_id=None, df_title=None, df_message=None, **kwargs)

-General event field description:
+Common event field descriptions:

-Field Name Type Required or not Description
+Field Name Type Required Description

-df_date_range Integer Required Time range.
+df_date_range Integer Yes Time range.
 Unit s

-df_event_id String Required event ID
+df_event_id String Yes Event ID

-df_title String Required Title
+df_title String Yes Title

-df_message String Description
+df_message String No Detailed description

-{other field} kwargs, such as k1=5, k2=6 Other extra field
+{other fields} kwargs, e.g., k1=5, k2=6 No Other additional fields

 • When df_source = monitor:

-Extra Field Name Type Required or not Description
+Additional Field Name Type Required Description

 • When df_source = user:

-Extra Field Name Type Required or not Description
+Additional Field Name Type Required Description

-df_user_id String Required 用户 ID
+df_user_id String Yes User ID

 • When df_source = system: